 It is possible to relish the profusion of feminist opinion and theory, the energy of the debate that encourages the liberation of intellectual inquiry.
-Some feminist theory and opinion appals me, for instance: second wave feminist theory-critisism that ignors or condemns women (like me) who paint and write in defence of active female sexuality and the female gaze.
+Some feminist theory and opinion appals me, for instance: second wave feminist theory-critisism that ignors or condemns women (like me) who paint and write in defence of active adult female sexuality and the female gaze.
 But I am a feminist.
 I learn from different intellectual positions and strong disagreements about important ideas.
 For me consumption has never been negative or passive: buying a fridge, a washing machine, a fishing rod, dress, lipstick or car has always been active, liberating and practical, the pleasurable profit of my labour, albeit in a male dominated work place that still, like capitalism, needs to be negotiated and equalised.
 There is not one favourite feminist theorist whose writing I swallow whole.
 But I am a feminist.
 Unlike being a Marxist or a Darwinist, where you follow one person’s theory, being a feminist is like being an economist.
 Economics is the study of wealth and human behaviour and there are many different economic theories often in opposition to each other.
 E.g. John Maynard Keynes, Friedrich Hayek and Milton Friedman.
-Feminism is the study of gender in patriarchy that proposes that women are equal to men.
+Feminism is the study of gender in patriarchy that proposes that women are equal to men - feminism is the politics of human equality which means economic equality as well as sexual equality.
 But there are many different feminist theories, often in opposition to each other.
 Dale Spender’s research and writing has profoundly influenced my thinking, I am mostly a Andrea Dworkinist, I am never a Camille Pagliaist female essentialist (although I admire Paglia’s brilliant prose style) but I am a feminist, a person who advocates for the rights of women.
 Feminism articulates the social and political character of the self and private life and, as Martha Rosler says 'insists on the importance of gender as an absolute social ordering principal and also on the politics of domination in all social life, whether personal or public'.

 Because feminist theory in practice means power sharing between women and men, which means a loss of male privilege, feminists have always been considered a dangerous threat to patriarchy and the male dominated status quo.
 Historically, feminism has always implied dangerous disruptions, covert and overt actions, and war on patriarchal beliefs, traditions and social structures to create a world without gender roles.
 No wonder the backlash against feminism is frequently violent!
 To call yourself a feminist, whether you are a woman or a man, is like sticking the label ‘hate me’ on your forehead.
 Made afraid of being ‘hated’ and falsely characterised as ‘man-haters’ many women eschew the feminist word.
 Experience has taught women that attaching feminist to your name can reduce employability and the saleability of your work.
 So threatening is the socio-political revolution implicit in the word feminism that the word is frequently banished, avoided and denied – feminism is a dirty word, the F-word.
 Of course revolution is threatening, of course learning to share power is difficult, but gains of happiness and equal human rights for women and men that occur when gender apartheid patriarchal systems are destroyed far out way any losses.
 I love the word feminism.
 Feminism has given me my life and my freedom.
 I stand shoulder to shoulder with women and men all over the world who are refusing to shut up about sexism and gender apartheid.